wuhaoyu1990/MagicCamera/README.md

 1.Try to fix beauty filter by reduce sampling point in low performance GPU and remove bilateral filter temporarily,if it's still lag please set MagicFilterParam.mGPUPower to 0

+2016-02-28

+Add Crayon Filter and Sketch Filter（Based on MeiTu's patent)

 #Introduction：

 a Camera APP which inlcudes：